-At Frontier Veterinary Hospital, our vets provide routine wellness exams with a focus on preventive care.
-Regularly schedule routine wellness exams are an excellent way to ensure your cat or dog remains in good health.
+At Frontier Veterinary Hospital, our vets provide routine cat & dog checkup and wellness exams with a focus on preventive care.
+These regularly scheduled pet health exams are an excellent way to ensure your cat or dog remains in good health.

 The Importance of Preventive Care

 Regularly scheduled pet health exams are key to helping your dog or cat maintain good long term physical health.

 When combined with routine vaccinations, parasite prevention and good nutrition, routine vet checkups give your dog or cat their best chance at lifelong health and wellbeing.

 When bringing your pet into our hospital for their vet checkup, you give our vets the chance to spot health issues while they are at their most treatable and even prevent health issues from arising at all.

 What to Expect During Your Pet's Health Exam

 Your White Settlement vet will give your dog or cat a thorough physical checkup in order to get a complete picture of his or her overall health.
 Routine wellness exams at our animal clinic include the following elements:

 Your pet's physical condition and general demeanor may give hints to their overall health.
 The way your pet stand and walks, their weight to body size ratio and their degree of alertness can all indicate their general health and wellbeing.

 Coat & Skin